 Chinese New Year is China’s most important traditional festival, celebrated at the start of the traditional lunisolar Chinese calendar.
 Chinese New Year can begin anytime between late January and mid-February.

-However, people from all across Asia observe the Lunar New Year – China, Korea, Vietnam, Thailand, Malaysia, Singapore, Cambodia, The Philippines, and more.
+People from across Asia observe the Lunar New Year – China, Korea, Vietnam, Thailand, Malaysia, Singapore, Cambodia, The Philippines, and more.
 Many people from these countries, or with this heritage, travel long distances to visit family for this holiday.

 Lunar New Year Traditions